 I work at home, so it’s super easy to get distracted.
 I’m working and then the doorbell rings.
 Or the laundry beeps.
 Or someone texts.

 Time blocking is a huge help with me staying focused.
-I’ll set an hour for work, an hour for cleaning, and then 20 minutes or so where I can just sit and take a break from all that.
-(Okay, it’s not exactly like that because I work way more than I clean, but you get the gist.)
+I’ll set an hour for work, an hour for cleaning, time for a lunch break, and then 20 minutes or so where I can just sit and take a break from all that.
+(Okay, it’s not exactly like that because I work way more than I clean, but you get the idea.)

 Giving myself an actual time block where it’s okay to get distracted actually helps me to focus during the time when I need to be working or cleaning.